-So, it is important to be aware of the legal and tax implications of operating a business.
+So, it is important to be aware of the legal and tax implications of operating a business, such as complying with HMRC’s Making Tax Digital requirements.
 Failing to do so can result in fines and other penalties that can put a strain on your finances and make it hard to reach your goals.
 To avoid such risks, it is important to make sure you are properly registered with government agencies and that you are up-to-date on all the taxes you need to pay.

 It is best to consult with a lawyer or an accountant to determine what tax obligations you need to fulfill for your company.
 Not only will this help you avoid getting into trouble, but it will also help you stay on top of any changes in regulations and other related matters.